 The next date of Raise the Bar can be found on our calendar.

 Raise the Bar is adapted from Our VOICE's "Bar Outreach Project" curricula.
-For more information or a copy of the curriculum, see their website.
+For more information or to purchase a copy of the curriculum, see their website.

 Graham, K., Bernards, S., Osgood, D. W., Abbey, A., Parks, M., Flynn, A., Dumas, T., & Wells, S. (2014).
 "Blurred Lines?"
 Sexual Aggression and Barroom Culture.
 Alcoholism: Clinical and Experimental Research.
 38(5), 1416-1424.
 Retrieved from http://onlinelibrary.wiley.com/doi/10.1111/acer.12356/pdf.